mjackson/http-client/README.md

 })
 ```

-http-client also exports a "global" `fetch` function if you need it.
+http-client also exports a "global" `fetch` function if you need it (i.e. don't want middleware).

 ## Using Callbacks